Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMOpenUrlAction.md

 ```

 ### -Tooltip
-Optional tooltip text to display when the user hovers over the button.
+(Optional) Tooltip text to display when the user hovers over the button.
+Use this to provide additional
-Use this to provide additional context about what will happen when clicked.
+context about what will happen when the button is clicked.

 ```yaml
 Type: String